paulkarpenko/us-code-ui/uscode/title-25-indians/chapter-018-indian-health-care.md

 (2) continue to be treated as Service units and operating units in the allocation of resources and coordination of care; and

 (3) continue to meet the requirements and definitions of an urban Indian organization in this chapter, and shall not be subject to the provisions of the Indian Self-Determination and Education Assistance Act ([25 U.S.C.
-450](./chapter-014-miscellaneous.md#section-450) et seq.).
+450](./chapter-014-miscellaneous.md#section-450) et seq.).11 See References in Text note below.

 ### Statutory Notes

 #### References in Text
 This chapter, referred to in par.
 (3), was in the original “this Act”, meaning Pub.
 L. 94–437, Sept.
 30, 1976, 90 Stat.
 1400, known as the Indian Health Care Improvement Act, which is classified principally to this chapter.
 For complete classification of this Act to the Code, see Short Title note set out under [section 1601 of this title](./chapter-018-indian-health-care.md#section-1601) and Tables.

-The Indian Self-Determination and Education Assistance Act, referred to in par.
+The Indian Self-Determination and Education Assistance Act ([25 U.S.C.
+450](./chapter-014-miscellaneous.md#section-450) et seq.), referred to in par.
 (3), is Pub.
 L. 93–638, Jan.
 4, 1975, 88 Stat.
-2203, which is classified principally to subchapter II (§ 450 et seq.) of chapter 14 of this title.
-For complete classification of this Act to the Code, see Short Title note set out under [section 450 of this title](./chapter-014-miscellaneous.md#section-450) and Tables.
+2203, which was classified principally to subchapter II (§ 450 et seq.) of chapter 14 of this title prior to editorial reclassification as chapter 46 (§ 5301 et seq.) of this title.
+For complete classification of this Act to the Code, see Short Title note set out under [section 5301 of this title](./chapter-046-indian-self-determination-and-education-assistance.md#section-5301) and Tables.

 #### Codification
 Amendment by Pub.
 L. 111–148 is based on sections 101(b)(8) and 162 of title I of S. 1790, One Hundred Eleventh Congress, as reported by the Committee on Indian Affairs of the Senate in Dec.
 2009, which were enacted into law by section 10221(a) of Pub.
 L. 111–148.